The Rosedale Funeral Read more [...]

 For all that he brings to the business, Simon is not a funeral man, he is an outsider.
 He takes nothing for granted and constantly questions.
 Because he sees things from the point of view of the client, his perspective has been invaluable in enabling Rosedale to cater so well for its clients.
 In recent years Simon has become more deeply involved with providing funerals for local people as a funeral director, conducting funerals for many families in the area.
 See a short YouTube video featuring Simon here.

 Both Anne and Simon are people of great heart.
-They have three children, support the Friends of Chernobyl and, every summer and Christmas, welcome a child from Belarus into their home.
+They have three children and one grandchild, support the Friends of Chernobyl and, every summer and Christmas, welcome a child from Belarus into their home.
 Anne is a keen triathlete and has competed in an Ironman UK.
 In her spare time, she packs shoeboxes for ‘Operation Christmas Child’ and each of the Rosedale Funeral Homes is a drop off point for collecting these from their local communities.
 Simon is a keen chef and motorcycle enthusiast; he has a pilot’s licence and is presently building an aeroplane in the garage.